b-sachleben/gun_crimes_versus_gun_laws_report/README.md

 The dataset also included 2013 and 2018, but the information for those years was incomplete, so it was edited out in order to abbreviate what was rather bulky dataset of ~200,000 entries.

+Also, as a note, because of the size of the previously mentioned dataset, the script for creating tables for the incidents for each respective state can take some time.
+So, if it seems like it is frozen, it is not.
+It just needs some time to work.

 ---

 #### Files used: